Simple ways to refresh your space for spring

 Image Credit: Juniqe

 We couldn’t say it any better than Huffington Post: “when all else fails, rearrange”.
 This is definitely the easiest and cheapest way to change-up your space, and in some ways, it can be the most fun!
-Whether rearranging to make your space feel bigger, give your space a makeover or improve the feng shui for a happier space, doing it gives your creative side an ego boost.
+Whether rearranging to make your space feel bigger, give your space a makeover, organize your space prettier, or improve the feng shui for a happier space, doing it gives your creative side an ego boost.
 The best part?
 It’s low commitment.
 If you don’t like it, you can always change it back.